 In this article, our California personal injury lawyers explain:

-- 1. What are California's pedestrian and crosswalk laws?
+- 1. What are the California crosswalk laws?

 - 1.2.
 CVC §275: What is a crosswalk?

 - 1.3.
 CVC §21966: No pedestrians in bike lanes